radqnico/mazegenerator/GUIDE.md

 Key features:
 - Streaming generation and placement — no giant in‑memory queues.
-- Per‑block material randomization using weighted themes (themes.yml).
+- Per‑block material randomization using weighted themes (`themes.yml`).
 - Configurable time budget and batch size to protect TPS.
 - Optional hollow walls; optional closed roof.
-- Works across chunks and worlds; loads chunks on demand so nothing is “missing”.
+- Works across chunks and worlds; chunk loading can be budgeted or disabled.
-- Tab‑complete makes arguments easier; “stop” subcommand to cancel builds.
+- Tab‑complete makes arguments easier; `stop` and `reload` subcommands.

-Supported: Paper 1.21.x (plugin `api-version: 1.21`).
-Folia is also supported and will schedule region‑safe tasks automatically when available.
+Supported: Paper 1.21.x (`api-version: 1.21`).
+Folia is supported and will schedule region‑safe tasks automatically when available.

-### Why It’s Fast and Lightweight

-- Time‑boxed placement per tick: The plugin only does a small, configurable amount of work each tick so gameplay stays responsive.
-- Streaming, not hoarding: It generates and places cells on the fly; it never builds huge job lists in memory.
-- Chunk‑aware scheduling: It groups work by chunk and only forces a small number of chunk loads at a time (configurable), avoiding big stutters.
-- Smart carving order: Walls never overwrite carved corridors; no wasteful redo work.
-- Hollow option: Shell‑only walls dramatically reduce block writes for large mazes.

 ---